 Growing concern about the burden of heart failure on our society has led the Heart Failure Association to invest in the means to increase awarenes of the disease and spread information on prevention and management.

 Heart Failure Awareness Days are held annually at the beginning of May.
 Designed to raise awareness about the importance of recognising Heart Failure, getting an accurate diagnosis and receiving optimal treatment, these days are devoted to open house clinics, televised debates, newspaper articles, press conferences, childrens' art competitions, bicycling and walkingevents in over 25 countries.
-More information is available
+More info

 Designed by cardiologists, heart failure nurses and general practitioners, www.heartfailurematters.org is a website for patients, their families and carers.
-Sections on Understanding heart failure, What can your doctor do, What you can do, Living with Heart Failure, Warning signs and one for caregivers are available in English, French, Spanish, German, Dutch, Swedish, Greek, Portuguese, Russian and Arabic.
+Sections on Understanding heart failure, What can your doctor do, What you can do, Living with Heart Failure, Warning signs and one for caregivers are available in English, French, Spanish, German, Dutch, Greek, Portuguese, Russian and Arabic.
+The Swedish version will be launched by 2018.

 © 2017 European Society of Cardiology.
 All rights reserved